InSawyerSteps/Kinesis_Multitools/README.md

 We welcome suggestions and contributions for new tools!
 If you have an idea for a code intelligence, search, or automation tool that would benefit the community, please open an issue or submit a pull request.

 - `index_project_files`: Incremental semantic indexing of project files for search (see `.windsurf/rules/indexing.md`).
-- `search`: Multi-modal codebase search (keyword, semantic, ast, references, similarity, task_verification; see `.windsurf/rules/search.md`).
+- `search`: Multi-modal codebase search (keyword, regex, semantic, ast, references, similarity, task_verification; see `.windsurf/rules/search.md`).
 - `cookbook_multitool`: Unified tool for capturing and searching canonical code patterns (see below).
+- `get_snippet`: Extract a function, class, or line range from any project file.
+See below for details.
+- `introspect`: Multi-modal code/project introspection for config, outline, stats, and inspect.
+See below for details.
 - File read/list utilities.

 ---